What We Do and How We Help:

 Prepare permit registration forms, applications, and other documentation.

-SBEAP staff can assist with filling out the required paperwork needed by the small business.
-The extent of our assistance is dependent on our clients need.
+SBEAP staff can assist with filling out certain required paperwork needed by the small business.
+The extent of our assistance is dependent on our clients need and complexity.
+If air dispersion modeling is required you must contact an environmental consultant to assist you.
 SBEAP always encourages a business to fill out paperwork so that they understand the type of information that is needed.
 If at any time our client asks for help, our staff can provide assistance.
 SBEAP staff will assist the client with appropriate calculations, necessary attachments for applications, public notice guidance, and more.

 Assist with notification/reporting forms.